Honda Passport Insurance Rates

 Wyoming | $1,178 | -$148 | -11.2% |

-Choosing high deductibles can reduce rates by up to $540 annually, while buying higher liability limits will increase rates.
-Switching from a 50/100 limit to a 250/500 limit will raise rates by up to $345 more each year.
+Using high physical damage deductibles could save up to $540 each year, while buying higher liability limits will increase premiums.
+Going from a 50/100 limit to a 250/500 limit will raise rates by up to $345 more each year.
 View Rates by Deductible or Liability Limit

-If you have a few points on your driving record or tend to cause accidents, you are probably paying at least $1,600 to $2,200 additional every year, depending on your age.
-A high-risk auto insurance policy is expensive and can cost from 45% to 135% more than average.
+If you have a few points on your driving record or tend to cause accidents, you could be paying $1,600 to $2,200 additional every year, depending on your age.
+A high-risk auto insurance policy can cost anywhere from 45% to 135% more than a normal policy.
 View High Risk Driver Rates

 Model Year | Comprehensive | Collision | Liability | Total Premium |